Contact Me

 Much like painting, web development is a trade and can get a little expensive.
 Having a static site built by a developer can run anywhere from $1800 - $7,000+ depending on complexity.
 So it’s natural to be attracted to page builders and save money by doing it yourself.
 There’s nothing wrong with that!
 But if you’re looking to take your business to the next step, stop leaving money on the table and consider getting a static site made.
 Make something that will perform miles better and get a one up on the competition.

-If the website is using a new domain, it will take a few days after we set it online for Google to index the website so that it can appear in search results.
+For a new domain, it may take a few days after launch for Google to index the website and begin showing it in search results.

 • I am a website builder and designer, not a Logo designer and builder.
 If you want a professional logo to be done, I highly suggest finding a professional Logo designer to suit your needs.
 With that said, if you want a simple looking logo (like the one on this website), then yes, I can design a simple logo that can fit your needs.